Neliel-V/tasks-app/README.md

-This is my first android project as part of Emobilis training
+This is my first android project as part of Emobilis training the method of storage used is sqlite